paloul/babylon-eks-cluster/Readme2.md

 to it using eksctl.
 ```
 # Create an IAM role and annotate the Kubernetes service account named
-# cert-manager in the kube-system namespace.
+# cert-manager in the cert-manager namespace.
 # Update the cluster value
 # Update the attach-policy-arn value with the arn of the policy created above
 eksctl create iamserviceaccount \
   --cluster=babylon-2 \
-  --namespace=kube-system \
+  --namespace=cert-manager \
   --name=cert-manager \
   --attach-policy-arn=arn:aws:iam::562046374233:policy/AWSCertManagerIAMPolicy \
   --override-existing-serviceaccounts \